Jorinde Voigt: Views on Chinese erotic art: from 16th to 20th century (2011/2012)

-The works from this series combine notation and collage techniques to translate images of historic Chinese erotic paintings and prints into diagrams comprising picture and text elements.
-Central to this series is a “visual reading” process, which analyzes images as if they were texts.
-Referencing the Chinese and Japanese painting tradition of capturing a scene in multiple views, Voigt subsumed up to 100 views—each one capturing a specific gaze—onto each sheet of paper, so that the collages resemble scientific tables.
-To make the works, Voigt cut silhouettes from colored paper that corresponded in color and profile to a particular element of the composition, such as the shape of a woman’s hairdo, a bathtub, or a lover’s embrace.
+The works from this series combine notation and collage techniques to translate images of historic Chinese erotic paintings and prints into diagrams that comprise picture and text elements.
+Central to this series is a “visual reading” process, which analyzes images as if they were texts—referencing the Chinese and Japanese painting tradition of capturing a scene in multiple views.
+Voigt subsumed up to 100 views with each one capturing a specific gaze onto each sheet of paper, so that the collages resemble scientific tables.
+Voigt made these works by cutting silhouettes from colored paper that correspond in color and profile to a particular element of the composition, such as the shape of a woman’s hairdo, a bathtub, or a lover’s embrace.
 The number of silhouettes were determined by how many times she looked at the detail.
-Poet and critic John Yau writes, “by unraveling the erotic views into their constituent parts, the artist essentially undresses the encounter, turning it into a collection of visual and written data.”
-With color choices and notations dictated by the very act of looking itself, the drawings appear as a mental construct with which to investigate human perception, raising questions about language, cognition, intuition, and association.
+Poet and critic John Yau wrote, “by unraveling the erotic views into their constituent parts, the artist essentially undresses the encounter, turning it into a collection of visual and written data.”